It Seems Like Everyone Wants An ADU

 An ADU (Accessory Dwelling Unit) is a secondary dwelling unit with complete independent living facilities for one or more persons – California Department of Housing and Community Development

-Translation- if you own a home in a neighborhood zoned for single family homes you can add a unit that is independent living space.
+Translation- if you own a home in a neighborhood zoned for single-family homes you can add a unit that is an independent living space.
 A space that could be lived in by “other than the homeowner”.

 If you already HAVE an unpermitted guest unit, bonus room or converted garage- this law might allow you to make the space legal and permitted Glendale CA ADU!